Buyers circle suddenly attractive U.S. media companies

 U.S. fund investors walloped high-yield funds with their biggest week of withdrawals since March, Lipper data showed on Thursday.

 Still, most mega-deals look possible, especially if the combined company’s debt remains investment grade.
-Banks have been eager this month to open their wallets for what could be the biggest syndicated loan financing ever for an investment-grade acquisition, backing chipmaker Broadcom Ltd’s (AVGO.O) unsolicited $103 billion bid to buy Qualcomm Inc (QCOM.O).
+Banks have been eager this month to open their wallets for what could be the biggest syndicated loan financing ever for an investment-grade acquisition, backing chipmaker Broadcom Ltd’s unsolicited $103 billion bid to buy Qualcomm Inc.

 Assets that could be on the block look cheap.
 Shares of media companies have long traded at a discount to the wider market.
 Fox, for example, trades at around 13.9 times estimated earnings per share for the next year, in line with the wider media sector at 13.6.
 The broader S&P 500, meanwhile, trades at 18 times next year’s earnings.